Try out the Device Payment REST API by example¶

 Overview or response fields:

 - The TransactionID is the reference from Worldline on this transaction, and the Transaction State is the result of the transaction.

 - If tokenization was requested, the Token is the reference to be used in subsequent recurring transactions.
-The Token Masked Card, Payment Method name and Token expiry date can be used to present options for chosing this payment method in future interactions.
+The Token Masked Card, Payment Method name and Token expiry date can be used to present options for choosing this payment method in future interactions.

 - The Status OK indicates that the request was successful and the Status AUTHENTICATION indicates that it is an authentication request.
-If the Status instead was PENDING, RETRY or ERROR, the Client Answer Code indicates the reason.
+If the Status instead was NOK, PENDING, RETRY or ERROR, the Client Answer Code indicates the reason.

 - The last four amounts tells about the sum of transactions that has been processed on this order.